Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 It covers use cases beyond assign-once semantics, such as the builder pattern, and may be preferred in performance-sensitive contexts.

-### Compilation Strategy
+## Compilation Strategy

-We propose to compile `lateinit val` declarations to private backing fields with thread-safe setters and getters that enforce assign-once semantics.
+We propose to compile `lateinit val` declarations to private backing fields with setters and getters that enforce assign-once semantics.
 For example, on the JVM, the following code:

 ```kotlin